cloudflare/cloudflare-docs/content/analytics/graphql-api/tutorials/querying-magic-transit-tunnel-bandwidth-analytics/index.md

 ---
 pcx-content-type: tutorial
-title: Querying Magic Transit Tunnel Bandwidth Analytics with GraphQL
+title: Querying Magic Transit tunnel bandwidth analytics with GraphQL
 ---

-# Querying Magic Transit Tunnel Bandwidth Analytics with GraphQL
+# Querying Magic Transit tunnel bandwidth analytics with GraphQL

 In this example, you are going to use the GraphQL Analytics API to query Magic Transit Ingress Tunnel Traffic over a specified time period.